IBM-Bluemix-Docs/third-party/service-get-start.md

 2. Select **{{site.data.keyword.Bluemix_notm}} listing tasks** from the **Filter** menu to filter for {{site.data.keyword.Bluemix_notm}} tasks only.
 3. Click **Start** in the Content task tile, and complete the readiness assessment form.
 Answer the last question by selecting **Integrated billing service** as the service type.

-## Step 3.
-Define your service details
+## Define your service details
 {: #step3}
+{: step}

 After you select **Integrated billing service** as your service type and submit the readiness assessment form, the page is refreshed with a section for defining the content.
 It's displayed on your catalog details page in the {{site.data.keyword.Bluemix_notm}} console.
 Complete each field and submit the form for review.
-The review process can take a few days.

 ## Next steps
 {: #gs-next-steps}

 When you're approved, you receive an email that outlines your next steps:

-* In the Provider workbench, you create your getting started documentation and marketing content.
+* In the Provider Workbench, you create your getting started documentation and marketing content.

   The email includes the link to where your getting started documentation is published.
 Save the URL, because you use it as you're working in the resource management console.
   {: tip}

-* In the resource management console, integrate your service into {{site.data.keyword.Bluemix_notm}} by defining your service, building pricing plans, enabling security, and managing the deployment of your service in different {{site.data.keyword.Bluemix_notm}} environments.
+* In the resource management console, onboard your service to {{site.data.keyword.Bluemix_notm}} by defining your service, building pricing plans, enabling security, and managing the deployment of your service in different {{site.data.keyword.Bluemix_notm}} environments.

-For more details, see [Developing and publishing an integrated billing service](/docs/third-party?topic=third-party-overview#overview).
+For more details, see [Developing and publishing a third-party service](/docs/third-party?topic=third-party-overview#overview).